stankur/Task-List/README.md

-# Task List (not really done yet)
+# Task List

 What you could do with this project:

 -   Add new tasks
 -   Remove existing tasks
 -   Update existing tasks
+-   Track your progress!

 Some other features:

 -   Tasks are sorted based on date
--   Local storage used so tasks will still be remembered after you quit
+-   All data are persisted even after you quit! (thanks to localstorage)
--   Statistics on tasks completion (currently available, but unstyled)
+-   Statistics on tasks completion
--   Random wise words to keep you motivated (not available yet)
+-   Random wise words to keep you motivated (available thanks to the free quotes API provided by zenquotes.io)

 To view **Task-List** live, click [here](https://stankur.github.io/Task-List/)